MirisWisdom/Albumin/doc/compiling.md

 ## Introduction

-Before Gunloader [encodes](./encoding.md) the given video to music files, it first compiles the given [record](./record.md) and [metadata](./metadata.md) to a `.gun` file.
+Before Gunloader [encodes](./encoding.md) the given video to music files, it first compiles the given [album record](./album.md) and [track metadata](./track.md) to a `.gun` file.
 The values in this file will be used during encoding, so it's recommended to review it!
 You have granular control over every single [track](./track.md)'s information.

 This is what the file tends to look like: